nicolasventer/WebpackPreactTemplate/README.md

 bun run watch
 ```

-*If no server neede, you can consider the usage of the VS Code extension: [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).*
+*If no server is needed, you can consider the usage of the VS Code extension: [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server).*

 In the Server folder, run: